 Whatever you do, avoid the “free” offers from the likes of Wix, Weebly, Shopify, Vistaprint, Prontaprint, etc and your telco.

 WordPress, like Joomla, Magento, Drupal and other CMS, has some quirks, irrespective of what type of template you’re using, e.g.:

 - some scripts run unnecessarily every time the server loads a page.

 - errors on the home page may have been fixed but other errors may still be found inside other template files.

-- sometimes WordPress does not recognize an HTML entity and converts it to a character entity.
+- sometimes they do not recognize an HTML entity and convert it to a character entity.

 WordPress & SEO